 Any action to fill a vacancy with an overseas worker can only be considered within the context of the Department's normal staffing policies and procedures.

-The principal/manager must be satisfied that:
+The employer must be satisfied that:

 - the visa provides the overseas worker with sufficient work rights to undertake the position at the school/workplace

 - the overseas worker's qualifications have been assessed and that they meet the professional registration and licensing requirements for the position to be offered to the person